Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

 \subsubsection{Trees}

 Consider a tree, whose nodes are numbered in such a way that $1 - \ldots - n$ is one of the longest paths.
 Then the diameter of the tree is $n-1$, and nodes $1$ and $n$ are necessarily leaf nodes.
 The tree can be viewed as being rooted at node $1$.
 Let $\cD_i$ be the union of node $i$ and its descendants in the rooted tree, and let $\cS_i = \cD_{i} \setminus \cD_{i+1}$, $i\in\{1,\ldots,n\}$.
 The tree can then be successively partitioned into $\cS_1,\ldots,\cS_n$.
 In the $n$-node bidirected chain reduced according to this partition, the edges between nodes $i'$ and $(i+1)'$ are the pair of channels between nodes $i$ and $i+1$ in the tree, and the self-loop of node $i'$, $i\in\{2,\ldots,n-1\}$, is the channel from $\cS_i\setminus\{i\}$ to node $i$ in the tree.
-As an example, Fig.~\ref{fg:tree10} shows this partition of a tree network, and the chain reduced from it has the same form as the one in Fig.~\ref{fg:bichain5_slp}.